numixproject/numix-core/.github/CONTRIBUTING.md

                 "alternative-entry",
                 "org.other.Entry"
             ]
+        },
+        "osx": [
+            "icon-name",
+            "alternative-name"
+        ],
+        "tags": ["tag1", "tag2", "tag3"]
     }
 }
-}
 ```

-* The `icon-entry` is the name of the SVG file and should be [meaningfully named](https://github.com/numixproject/numix-core/blob/master/data.json#L7529-L7533) using [dash-case](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Delimiter-separated_words).
+* `icon-entry` is the name of the SVG file and should be [meaningfully named](https://github.com/numixproject/numix-core/blob/master/data.json#L10-L17) using [dash-case](https://en.wikipedia.org/wiki/Naming_convention_(programming)#Delimiter-separated_words).
-* The `android`  part is the list of components the icon should use, which can be gathered from the "ComponentInfo" [here](http://activities.tundem.com/).
+* `android` is a list of components the icon should use, which can be gathered from the "ComponentInfo" [here](http://activities.tundem.com/).
-* The `linux` part holds the names from the `Icon=*` line of `*.desktop` files
+* `linux` holds the names from the `Icon=*` line of `*.desktop` files
-  * the `root` holds the primary entry
+  * `root` holds the primary entry
-  * the `symlinks` holds alternative names
+  * `symlinks` holds alternative names
+* `osx` is a list of icon names to export for the macOS theme.
+* `tags` is a list of [common design elements](../Icons) used by this SVG.

-If you're making changes to this file in a pull request Travis will run a validation check to make sure you haven't made any errors, but please try and check before pushing to make review as easy as possible.
+When editing this file for a pull request GitHub Actions will run a validation check to make sure you haven't made any errors, but please try and check before pushing to make review as easy as possible.

 ## Code

 The scripts used for theme building and validation are written in Python.
-Similarly to the data file, Travis will run a validation check using [pycodestyle](https://github.com/pycqa/pycodestyle) to make sure the coding style you've used is consistent with that used in the project.
-If you are working on this part of the project it's recommended that you check your changes using a pycodestyle linter before creating a pull request.
+Similarly to the data file, GitHub Actions will run a validation check using [flake8](https://flake8.pycqa.org) to make sure the coding style you've used is consistent with that used in the project.
+If you are working on this part of the project it's recommended that you check your changes using flake8 before creating a pull request.

 ### Indentation

 Throughout this project we use 4 spaces for JSON and Python files, and generally use 1 space for SVG.
+The easiest way to do this is to use the [editorconfig](https://editorconfig.org) included [here](../.editorconfig).
 If you want to diverge, do it locally (e.g. using [git filters](https://stackoverflow.com/questions/2316677/can-git-automatically-switch-between-spaces-and-tabs#2318063)).

+## Docs

+Documentation is all written in markdown and should be [markdownlint](https://github.com/DavidAnson/markdownlint) compliant.